 Planning ahead will make any move easier

 When it comes to packing up your belongings, it’s smart to think ahead.
 Make it easier to step through the door of your new home by packing like a pro.
-This guide will walk you through basic moving tips, strategies and list some questions you should ask before hiring professional movers
+This guide will walk you through basic moving and packing tips and strategies as well as list some questions you should ask before hiring professional movers.

 Create a Packing Strategy

 When you’re ready to start packing to move, estimate your packing schedule and plan the best ways to pack delicate or heavy items so that you won’t run into problems on the day of the move.

 • Allow for one full day to pack each room of the house (except for the basement, garage and kitchen, which often take longer).

 • Make a rough estimate, then add an extra 50 percent to your timeline.

 • Start packing the parts of your home you don’t use every day, such as the basement and attic, well before moving day.
 Packing for moving will take longer than you anticipate.